multilingual

 What I like

-• It’s the first and only really complete multilingual plugin for WordPress
+- It’s the first and only really complete multilingual translation plugin for WordPress which transforms the platform into a WPML multilingual CMS

-• You can easily translate any page, post, widget, theme text, blog string, plugin, etc.
+- You can easily translate any page, post, widget, theme text, blog string, plugin, etc… without affecting SEO as well as content created with page builders

-• Professional translation.
+- Professional translation process.
 This is how the WPML team makes money!
 They offer the possibility to automatically translate your blog without touching a single string.
 This is done by real translators (no robots at the end of the line) so you get really good quality .

 What I didn’t like

-• The information on the WPML.org website is… terribly unorganized… there is a lot of good info there, just that it’s all over the place.
-There is a really informative forum… but there is no link to the forum in the main menu!
+- The information on the WPML.org website is… terribly unorganized… there is a lot of good info there, just that it’s all over the place.
+There is a really informative forum… but there is no link to the forum in the main menu items!
 You have to click the main support page and there you have a link to the forum.
 Not user friendly at all.

 Final thoughts

 The WPML plugin is genius!
-It’s the best multilingual plugin for WordPress there is.
+It’s the best multilingual plugin for WordPress and WooCommerce there is and it comes with useful add-ons.
 As you could see the only things that I didn’t like were simple UI issues!
 But the core of the plugin is rock solid and the functionality it provides it’s just unprecedented!
 I wish the WPML team best of luck and congratulations for this really, really good multilingual plugin for WordPress!
 Keep up the good work!

 Hey, i want to ask a question.